-- We also vaccinate against Chlamydophila
+- We also vaccinate against Chlamydophila when available

 - Feline Infectious Peritonitis (FIP), a fatal disease in cats, is a mutation of feline coronavirus.
 Many cats have coronavirus but very few go on to get FIP.
 However be aware of any breeder who states they are FIP Free.
 This is not true as there is no test for FIP!
 Consider why they may be making such a statement.

 - Will be contactable for the life of your pet and beyond in many cases